35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Co-working places in Antigua

 Selina – the popular brand for hostels and co-working spaces is also in Antigua, of course.
-You can either decide to stay there or just have access to their co-working spacious and cozy space for 56Q.
+You can either decide to stay there or just have access to their spacious co-working and cozy space for 56Q.

 Impact Hub – Impact Hub is an original open-air Co-working space under the porch of a courtyard.
 Right beside a nice coffee shop and the famous Wachuma vegan restaurant.
 Everything you need for a productive day!

-Fat Cat – it’s not a co-working space, but a cute little cafe’ with great coffee where I always go if I have to work for only a couple of hours.
+Fat Cat – it’s not a co-working space, but a cute little cafe with great coffee where I always go if I have to work for only a couple of hours.

 Antigua Gyms